OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 I’d like to propose a new SFNT table `LABL`, which serves a function similar to the `name` table, but its records contain human-readable labels for the glyphs included in the font.
 Below is a short introduction of the idea, followed by a draft proposal of the actual table structure, along with some examples, and a loose commentary.

+To discuss this, I suggest the [https://github.com/twardoch/opentype-layout/issues/1](issue on my repo).

 ## Rationale

 > PostScript names are not enough, there are various legitimate cases where a font vendor would like to include human-readable descriptions for glyphs.
 My `LABL` proposal is very lightweight.
 It follows the structure of the `name` table so that all existing code that deals with the `name` table can be re-used with little or no adaptation.
 All all font parsers and tools can be made aware of the `LABL` table with little or no effort.